Emotus-Your-Mood-and-Mental-Wellness/Emotus-ML-Model/README.md

 | Sadness | "sedih rasanya kehilangan dia"    |
 | Fear    | "takut banget ngeliat berita itu" |
 | Love    | "cinta ini tak akan pernah padam" |

+### Addressing Class Imbalance
+To mitigate the effects of class imbalance, specific techniques were employed during the feature extraction and model training processes.
+During model training, strategies such as using **class weights** to give higher importance to minority classes like **fear** and **love**, helping the model learn from limited data for these labels.

 ## Project Structure